The Ballet Academy

-The Ballet Academy at Columbiana Pac is structured to provide dancers with a solid base from which they can grow in an informed technical environment.
+The Ballet Academy at Columbiana Dance Studio is structured to provide dancers with a solid base from which they can grow in an informed technical environment.
 With a focus on understanding how ballet shapes and forms the body, as well as releases tension to allow dancers to move efficiently, dancers are prepared to approach the varying range of dance styles offered at the centre and beyond.
 The ballet faculty draws from the Vagonova, Ceccetti, and French Ballet traditions as well as knowledge gained from years of study in the American dance world where these traditions are blended to produce dancers who are unaffected by a particular style.
-Columbiania Pac will offer several performance opportunities including the annual Nutcracker, Spring Recital, and Regional Dance Conventions and Competitions for those who join the Performing Company.
+Columbiana Pac will offer several performance opportunities including an annual winter performance and spring production.

 * Prerequisite: Basic Ballet